vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 Dear [Provider Name/Practice Manager Name],

-It's been a few months since we last connected about ArdiA's Clinical Intelligence Engine for [Practice Name].
+It's been a few months since we last connected about Ardia's Clinical Intelligence Engine for [Practice Name].
 I wanted to check in and see if anything has changed in your practice priorities.

 I recall that [specific topic discussed, e.g., CCM reimbursement challenges, ER visit rates among your COPD patients, staff burnout related to documentation] was a key concern.
 Since we last spoke, we've continued to expand our capabilities and have added several new features that may be particularly relevant:

 **[Feature relevant to their stated need]**—[Brief description of how this feature addresses their previously stated challenge]

-If the timing is better now, I'd welcome the opportunity to revisit our conversation and discuss how ArdiA could support [Practice Name]'s goals for chronic care management.
+If the timing is better now, I'd welcome the opportunity to revisit our conversation and discuss how Ardia could support [Practice Name]'s goals for chronic care management.
 Alternatively, if circumstances have changed and this isn't a priority anymore, I completely understand—just wanted to make sure you knew we're here if needs evolve.

 Would you have 15 minutes for a brief update call?

 Best regards,
 [Your Name]
 [Your Title]
-ArdiA Health Labs
+Ardia Health
 [Phone Number]
 [Email Address]